fartbagxp/work-environment/README.md

 # Work Environment

-This is a backup of my development environment for both Windows and Linux (Ubuntu).
+This is a backup of my development environment for both Windows and Linux (Fedora).

 My work environment has gotten more complicated with multiple git accounts, multiple operating system, and many different application settings.